jelibolili/DATA-ANALYST-BOOTCAMP-28-HOURS_ALEX-THE-ANALYST/Data_Fundamentals.md

 **ETL Pipeline (Extact, Transform, Load)**

 An ETL Pipeline is the process used to move data from raw sources to a final destination (Data Warehouse).
-- **Extract:** Pulling raw data from various sources (Source 1, Source 2, Source 3).
+- **Extract:** Pulling raw data from various sources (Source 1, Source 2, Source 3, etc).
 - **Transform:** Cleaning and processing the raw data in a staging area to convert it into a structured, prepared format.
 - **Load:** Moving the prepared and cleaned data into a Data Warehouse.

-The Goal of ETL:
+Once the data is successfully loaded into the Data Warehouse, it is ready for the analysis stage.
+At this stage, the data is queried to find trends, build dashboards, and generate actionable insights.

-Once the ETL process is complete and the data is safely stored in the Data Warehouse, it is ready for Analysis.
-This is where Data Analysts step in to query the data, find trends, and produce actionable results or insights.
+#### DATA CLEANING